 When & Where

 Linda is the CEO of .
-Muse Technologies is a WOSB that delivers transformation and IT consulting services to bring innovation and management efficiency to our Government clients and industry partners.
+Muse Technologies is a certified 8(a) and Woman-Owned Small Business that delivers transformation and IT consulting services to bring innovation and management efficiency to our customers.
 Linda Cureton’s expertise and success delivering cloud computing, mobility, social media and enterprise solutions for 34 years has ensured she remains a leader in the industry.
-Serving Government as a Cabinet Level CIO to NASA and in key management positions within Energy and Justice, Linda is well known in the public sector for her ability to communicate, lead, and drive change with a record for delivering innovation and reducing costs.
+Linda is well known in the public sector for her ability to communicate, lead, and drive change with a record for delivering innovation and reducing costs.
 Muse Technologies helps organizations develop strong leadership, technology, and program management solutions to achieve powerful outcomes.

-As the former Chief Information Officer (CIO) of the National Aeronautics and Space Administration (NASA), she led one of the best IT organizations in government.
+She served in the Barack Obama administration as the Chief Information Officer (CIO) of the National Aeronautics and Space Administration (NASA) and led one of the best IT organizations in government.
 Linda served as principle adviser to the NASA Administrator, providing insight and technology leadership to some of the most brilliant scientists and engineers in the world.
 She held various other executive IT positions including Associate CIO at Department of Energy and Deputy CIO at Bureau of Alcohol, Tobacco, and Firearms.

 She was born and raised in Washington, DC and went to DC public schools attending Duke Ellington School of the Arts studying trumpet, French horn, and piano.
 In 1980, she graduated from Howard University with a BS in Mathematics.
 She later received a Master of Science degree and Post-Masters Advanced Certificate in Applied Mathematics at Johns Hopkins University.